Commercial Bakeries • Mixing Rooms • Oven Zones • Proofing Rooms • Packaging Lines • Washdowns

 4. Priming / moisture planning: Where conditions require it, moisture-aware primers or mitigation layers are built into the specification.

-5. System build: Epoxy or urethane cement is installed based on the zone, with broadcast texture where traction is needed.
+5. System build: Epoxy quartz or urethane cement is installed based on the zone, with broadcast texture where traction is needed.

 Why Choose Priority One Epoxy Flooring